ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 some deployment of software, means that some percentage of HTTPS servers will not deploy SCT Feedback.

+It is worthwhile to note that an attacker may be able to prevent detection of an attack on a webserver (in all cases) if SCT Feedback is not implemented. this attack is detailed in {#activly-malicious-log}).

 If SCT Feedback was the only mechanism in the ecosystem, any server that did not implement the feature would open itself and its users to attack without any possibility of detection.

-If SCT Feedback was not deployed, users who wished to have the strongest measure of privacy protection (by disabling STH Pollination Proof Fetching and forgoing a Trusted Auditor) could be attacked without risk of detection.
+If SCT Feedback is not deployed by a webserver, malicious logs will be able to attack all users of the webserver (who do not have a Trusted Auditor relationship) with impunity.
+Additionally, users who wished to have the strongest measure of privacy protection (by disabling STH Pollination Proof Fetching and forgoing a Trusted Auditor) could be attacked without risk of detection.

 ## STH Pollination {#threemetheco-sth-pollination}